iamtheratio/SMWCentral-Downloader-Patcher/README.md

 - **Mac**: `Desktop/SMWCentral Hacks/`
 - **Linux**: `~/Desktop/SMWCentral Hacks/`

-### ROM Won't Patch
-Make sure you have a clean, unmodified Super Mario World ROM.
-The app works with both US and Japanese versions.

 ## 📝 What You Need

 - **Your Operating System**: Windows 10+, macOS 10.15+, or modern Linux